 I've been building more and more tools that integrate with Large Language Models lately.
-From automating git commits using AI to creating a voice assistant using ChatGPT, I found myself writing the same integration code over and over.
-Each time I needed robust error handling, retries, and proper connection management.
-After the third or fourth implementation, I decided to build a proper package that would handle all of this out of the box.
+From automating git commits using AI to creating a voice assistant using ChatGPT, I found myself writing the same golang llm integration code over and over.
+Each time I needed robust error handling, retries, and proper connection management for OpenAI's API and other LLM providers.
+After the third or fourth Go LLM client implementation, I decided to build a proper production-ready package that would handle all of this out of the box.

 Core Architecture and Design Philosophy

-The package is built around a few key principles that I've found essential when working with LLMs in production:
+The golang llm package is built around a few key principles that I've found essential when working with LLMs in production:

 - Make integration dead simple